schrodinger/infra-tester/docs/docs/writing_tests.md

 ## Try Breaking It!

-Let's modify the regular expression so that's invalid and see what happens.
+Let's modify the regular expression so that it's invalid and see what happens.

-To make it invalid let's remove the first two opening brackets, so the line would then be
+To make it invalid let's remove the first two opening brackets, so the line would then be:

 ```yaml title="config.yaml" linenums="10"
             regex: ^?:(\d{4}-\d{2}-\d{2})T(\d{2}:\d{2}:\d{2}(?:\.\d+)?))(Z|[\+-]\d{2}:\d{2})?)$